r58Playz/aboutproxy/README.md

-read me
 # aboutproxy
-Hypertabs clone but different
+~~Hypertabs clone but different~~ Velocity clone but different Proxy that aims to replicate Chrome UI